Northlands (organization): Rogers Place and decline, dissolution

-In August 2016, the Edmonton City Council rejected the proposal, citing that its budget was greatly underestimated due to its failure to account for design, public consultationd, and a request by Northlands for its loan to be forgiven.
+In August 2016, the Edmonton City Council rejected the proposal, citing that its budget was greatly underestimated due to its failure to account for design, public consultation, and a request by Northlands for its loan to be forgiven.
 It also questioned the demand for a new indoor arena, and felt that Northlands' plans for the proposed "urban festival" ground was too vague.

 In July 2017, it was reported that Northlands had discussed divesting its facilities, and refocusing upon promoting agricultural innovation.
 On August 29, 2017, Edmonton reached an agreement to forgive Northlands' debt, in exchange for the Expo Centre and Coliseum being brought under city ownership effective January 1, 2018.
 The Expo Centre was brought under the Edmonton Economic Development Corporation alongside the downtown Edmonton Convention Centre, while the Coliseum was formally closed at that time.
 Northlands Park hosted its final horse races in October 2018, and its casino closed in January 2019.
-Both were succeeded by the new Century Mile Racetrack and Casino south of the city in April 2019.
+Northlands Park was succeeded by the new Century Mile Racetrack and Casino south of the city in April 2019.

 On June 10, 2021, Northlands announced that it would dissolve effective July 5, 2021, and that stewardship of Farmfair International and K-Days would be assumed by Explore Edmonton moving forward.
 The group's financial difficulties had been further impacted by the COVID-19 pandemic, which required K-Days to be cancelled in both 2020 and 2021.